Giant Cell Arteritis

 The cause is unknown.

 Typically, people have a severe and often throbbing headache, pain in the scalp when they brush their hair, and pain in facial muscles when they chew.

 Symptoms and results of a physical examination suggest the diagnosis, but biopsy of the temporal artery is done to confirm it.

-Prednisone (a corticosteroid) and aspirin are usually effective treatments.
+Prednisone (a corticosteroid), tocilizumab, and aspirin are usually effective treatments.

 Giant cell arteritis is a relatively common form of vasculitis in the United States and Europe.
-Women are affected more often.
+Women are affected more often than men.
 Giant cell arteritis typically affects people over age 55, often at about age 70.
-About 40 to 60% of people with giant cell arteritis also have polymyalgia rheumatica (see Polymyalgia Rheumatica).
+About 40 to 60% of people with giant cell arteritis also have symptoms of polymyalgia rheumatica.
 The cause of these disorders is unknown.

 Biopsy of the Temporal Artery

-With treatment, most people recover fully, but the disorder may recur.
+With treatment, most people recover fully, but the disorder may return.

 Doctors recommend people take a low dose of aspirin daily to help prevent strokes.

 Drugs Mentioned In This Article